Ilurusheshasai/Ilurusheshasai/README.md

 You can click the Preview link to take a look at your changes.
 --->
 **About ME**
-  1. Born at Hyderabad, India
+  1. Born in Hyderabad, India
   2. Living in Maryland
-  3. Education Undergraduate from VNR vignana jyothi institute of technology
+  3. Education Undergraduate from VNR Vignana Jyothi Institute of Technology
-  4. Pursuing Masters from University of Maryland and Baltimore County.
+  4. Pursuing a Master's from the University of Maryland and Baltimore County.

  **Professional stuff**
  Worked as AWS DevOps Engineer at TCS.
- Has experience of 1.5 years in AWS, Terraform, Linux, Jenkins.
+ Has experience of 1.5 years in AWS, Terraform, Linux, and Jenkins.
- Good hands on experience in Linux, HTML, Pyhton.
+ Good hands-on experience in Linux, HTML, and Python.

  **My interests**
- Would like to work on Artificial intelligance
+ Would like to work onArtificial intelligence
- Become a master in python and participate in coding competitions My own best AI project
- Chill, Play games live life.
+ Become a master in Python programming and participate in coding competitions Chill, Play games, live life.